gutow/Algebra_with_Sympy/ReadMe.md

 ## Change Log
 <a class="anchor" href="#change-log"></a>
+* 1.2.0dev (XX, YY, 2026)
+  * NEW FEATURE: colored symbols in typeset LaTex output.
+  * NEW FEATURE: definition of symbol types: constant, known, unknown.
+  * NEW FEATURE: symbol types constant, known, unknown, unit automatically color coded.
+  * Added value and type checking to configuration setting.
+  * Refactoring to reduce code redundancy.
+  * Extensions of test coverage.
+  * Updates to docstrings.
+  * Updates to documentation.
 * 1.1.3 (September 7, 2025)
   * Better checking for an incompatible sympy installation and improved warning on how to solve the problem.